 Lifestyle changes at 9 weeks pregnant

-As with earlier weeks, there may be lifestyle modifications that need to be made during pregnancy:
+As with other weeks, there may be lifestyle modifications that need to be made during pregnancy:

 Another way to help maintain health during pregnancy is to get 30 minutes per day of exercise such as yoga, walking, or swimming.

 While it is safe to eat fish during pregnancy, it is recommended that intake is limited to 8-12 ounces of fish and shellfish per week.

-Some examples of fish which are safe to consume during pregnancy include shrimp, canned light tuna (note: mercury varies can to can), pollock, catfish, salmon, anchovies, herring, sardines, trout, Atlantic and Pacific mackerel, and cod.
-It is recommended to limit consuming more than 6 ounces per week of albacore tuna and tuna steak.
+Some examples of fish that are safe to consume during pregnancy include shrimp, canned light tuna (note: mercury varies can to can), pollock, catfish, salmon, anchovies, herring, sardines, trout, Atlantic and Pacific mackerel, and cod.
+It is recommended to limit consumption to no more than 6 ounces per week of albacore tuna and tuna steak.

-It is most important to avoid shark, swordfish, tilefish, and king mackerel while pregnant, as they have high levels of mercury which can be harmful to a baby's brain and nervous system.
+It is most important to avoid shark, swordfish, tilefish, and king mackerel while pregnant, as they have high levels of mercury that can be harmful to a baby's brain and nervous system.